WhoseTheNerd/ramfetch/README.md

 &check&; Android, using termux (no root)

 NOTE: You cannot install ramfetch on android.
-You could run `install -Dm755 ramfetch ../usr/bin/ramfetch` in termux. while your in the home dir.

 ## 1 - Requirements